Compulab-Tensor-PC/TEL-GPIO/README.md

 Based on the ARM Cortex M0 CPU, Emulates COM port on USB and enables the user to control connected GPIO’s.

 ## Overview
+## Prerequisites

+Before you begin, ensure you have met the following requirements:
+- Operating system: Windows 10, Linux, macOS
+- Hardware: Compulab Tensor line of add-on boards

 Compulab PN FT.S_GPIO - TELL-GPIO